diem/website/docs/life-of-a-transaction.md

 To describe the lifecycle of transaction T~5~, we will assume that:

 * Alice and Bob have [accounts](reference/glossary.md#accounts) on the Libra Blockchain.
-* Alice's account has 110 Libra.
+* Alice's account has 110 LBR.
 * The current [sequence number](reference/glossary.md#sequence-number) of Alice's account is 5 (which indicates that 5 transactions have already been sent from Alice's account).
 * There are a total of 100 validators &mdash; V~1~ to V~100~ on the network.
 * The client submits transaction T~5~ to validator V~1~